gulaker/Lovsang.no/README.md

 # Lovsang.no
-For scripts used on lovsang.no
+Scripts for handling and displaying ChordPro-files used on lovsang.no